Planning Your Honeymoon? Think New Zealand

 It goes without saying that you want your honeymoon to be full of such beautiful snapshots of these special moments.
 A honeymoon is one of those holidays you want to cherish and look back on with warm happy vivid memories captured in your heart and mind!

-If you’re looking for a honeymoon that combines fun, romance, adventure, and awe, then New Zealand should be at the top of your potential honeymoon destination list.
+If you’re looking for a honeymoon that combines fun, romance, adventure, and awe, then New Zealand should be at the top of your list!

-This stunning, vastly unpopulated country with spectacular scenery from lush rainforests, alpine meadows and snowcapped mountains, is the perfect place to spend time together.
+This stunning, low-populated country, with spectacular scenery from lush rainforests, and alpine meadows to snow-capped mountains, is the perfect place to spend time together.
 New Zealand lies in the Pacific Ocean some 2000 km to the southeast of Australia and has been a favorite wedding and honeymoon destination for years.
-Due to its unique geographic location, the country is abundant with flora and fauna and breathtaking views.
+Due to its unique geographic location, the country has an abundance of flora and fauna, as well as countless breathtaking views.
 With virgin beaches, crystal clear lakes, dense forests, glacial mountains and dancing rivers it’s no mystery as to why.